dervishe-/GenBerry/README.md

 **portage2squash** will retrieve the portage-latest archive, verify its signature, make a squashfs archive with it.

-The system contain no swap space, /var/log and /tmp are tmpfs.
+**portageupdate** will update the portage tree on the rPi as a cronjob every sunday at 23h59 The system contain no swap space, /var/log and /tmp are tmpfs.

 ##You will need: